kylerove/pediatricurologybook/_chapters/03-23_updates-in-exstrophy-management.md

 Other theories are offered concerning the cause of the exstrophy-epispadias complex.{% cite stephens-a ebert2009a --file 03-23 %} Ambrose and O'Brian{% cite ambrose1974a --file 03-23 %} postulated that an abnormal development of the genital hillocks with fusion in the midline below rather than above the cloacal membrane result in the exstrophy defect.
 Another hypothesis describes an abnormal caudal insertion of the body stalk with failure of the interposition of the mesenchymal tissue in the midline.{% cite mildenberger-a --file 03-23 %} Because of this failure, translocation of the cloaca into the depths of the abdominal cavity does not occur.
 A cloacal membrane that remains in a superficial infraumbilical position represents an unstable embryonic state with a strong tendency to disintegrate.{% cite gearhart2021a --file 03-23 %} No one theory seems to elucidate all aspects of the complex seen clinically and further study is ongoing to fully describe the developmental process that ultimately forms the exstrophy-epispadias complex.

-### Aetiology
+### Etiology

-The exact aetiology of this disease has not yet been identified.
+The exact etiology of this disease has not yet been identified.
 Nevertheless, it has been confirmed that the triggering event occurs early in pregnancy.{% cite ebert2009a --file 03-23 %} Multiple ongoing studies suggest a possible genetic basis for the development of these conditions.{% cite gearhart2021a --file 03-23 %} There is a higher incidence in children of mothers who received large doses of progesterone in early stages of pregnancy, as in cases of assisted reproduction therapies, and it is estimated that the incidence is up to 7.5 times higher in cases where in vitro fertilization was used.{% cite gearhart2021a --file 03-23 %}

 ### Recurrence Risk